AlessandroManente/BD_Project_DS/README.md

 ### Building the models:

 1. Define your ground truth by finding all proteins in SwissProt annotated (and not annotated) with the assigned Pfam domain and collect the position of the Pfam domain for all sequences.
-Domain positions are available here or using the InterPro API. --> **DONE** _bd_addons.interpro_data.py_
+Domain positions are available here or using the InterPro API. --> **DONE**
 2. Retrieve homologous proteins starting from your input sequence performing a BLAST search against UniProt or UniRef50 or UniRef90\. --> **DONE**
-3. Generate a multiple sequence alignment (MSA) starting from retrieved hits using T-coffee or ClustalOmega or MUSCLE.--> **DONE**
+3. Generate a multiple sequence alignment (MSA) starting from retrieved hits using T-coffee or ClustalOmega or MUSCLE. --> **DONE**

-4. If necessary, edit the MSA with JalView (or with your custom script) to remove noise.--> **DONE**
+4. If necessary, edit the MSA with JalView (or with your custom script) to remove noise. --> **DONE**

-5. Build a PSSM model starting from the MSA.--> **DONE**
+5. Build a PSSM model starting from the MSA. --> **DONE**

-6. Build a HMM model starting from the MSA.--> **DONE**
+6. Build a HMM model starting from the MSA. --> **DONE**

-7. Find significant hits using HMM-SEARCH and PSI-BLAST against SwissProt.
+7. Find significant hits using HMM-SEARCH and PSI-BLAST against SwissProt. --> **DONE**

 8. Evaluate the ability of matching sequences considering your ground truth.
-Calculate accuracy, precision, sensitivity, specificity, MCC, F-score, etc.
+Calculate accuracy, precision, sensitivity, specificity, [MCC](https://en.wikipedia.org/wiki/Matthews_correlation_coefficient#:~:text=The%20MCC%20is%20in%20essence%20a%20correlation%20coefficient,%E2%88%921%20indicates%20total%20disagreement%20between%20prediction%20and%20observation>.), F-score, etc.

 9. Evaluate the ability of matching domain position considering your ground truth, i.e. residues overlapping (and non overlapping) with Pfam domains.
 Calculate accuracy, precision, sensitivity, specificity, MCC, F-score, etc.

 10. Consider repeating point 2-4 to improve the performance of your models.

 11. Choose the best model.

 ## Domain family characterization